pythonai170624/pages/A10c-SVM-SVR.md

 Why This Is Efficient:

-- You **don’t need to compare with every training point**, only the support vectors.
+- You **don’t need to compare with every training point**, only the support vectors
-- This keeps prediction fast and focused only on the most important examples.
+- This keeps prediction fast and focused only on the most important examples

 ---